ugurcemozturk/aws-asg-auto-dns/README.md

 - An Auto Scaling Group with 2 desired instances with the launch template defined below
 - A launch template with the most recent Amazon Linux 2 AMI; `amzn2-ami-hvm*`
 - 2 scaling policy and cloudwatch alarms that trigger based on networkOut metric of the ASG instances.
+- 2 CloudWatch log groups for lambdas with 30 days of retention
 - A security group with one TCP ingress, the ingress port defined as a terraform variable.
 - 2 Lambda functions to register and deregister DNS
 - 2 SNS topics to trigger register and deregister Lamdas